 - actively facilitating the resolution of complaints about financial services.

-The broad aim of CIO is to provide for the independent and prompt resolution of consumers' complaints against members, having regard to:
+The broad aim of AFCA is to provide for the independent and prompt resolution of consumers' complaints against members, having regard to:

 - relevant legal requirements and rights provided by law to consumers;